flexbox/react-native-bootcamp/README.md

 ## Getting Started

-**Students**, to follow this workshop, you need to [complete the onboarding form](https://davidl.fr/onboarding-workshop)
+**Students**, to follow this bootcamp, you need to **[complete the onboarding form](https://davidl.fr/onboarding-bootcamp)**.

-During the bootcamp you are going to build this mobile appliction with `Expo`, `react-native`, `TypeScript` and `react-query`
+Challenge after challenge, you are going to build this mobile appliction to buy Star Wars space ships using `TypeScript`, `expo`, `react-native` and `react-query`.

 ![React Native Application with Expo and react-query](hackathon/spacecraft/spacecraft-preview.gif)

-> For further study, I recommend downloading my [React Native Book about the ecosystem](https://davidl.fr/road-to-react-native).
+> To support my work, I recommend downloading my [React Native Book about the ecosystem](https://davidl.fr/road-to-react-native).

 ## Projects